-1. Users can type “brave://settings/ipfs” in the Brave Browser tab followed by hit enter or open the Setting menu and head towards the “IPFS Settings” section.
+1. Users can type “brave://settings/ipfs” in the Brave Browser tab followed by hitting enter or opening the Setting menu and heading towards the “IPFS Settings” section.

-2. Select Local Node in “Method to resolve IPFS resources” to use local node.
-Gateway option uses the public gateway to deliver the contents, while the disabled option disables the IPFS feature.
+2. Select Local Node in “Method to resolve IPFS resources” to use the local node.
+The gateway option uses the public gateway to deliver the contents, while the disabled option disables the IPFS feature.
 Make sure to turn ON all options mentioned in the image for smooth performance.

-3. IPFS public gateway fallback helps users to able to view or download contents when a local node is not reachable via the network.
+3. IPFS public gateway fallback helps users to able to view or download content when a local node is not reachable via the network.

 4. “IPFS companion” option lets users install an extension to Brave.
 It provides enhanced support to Brave, including access to common IPFS tasks from the browser tab.

 It is just the beginning for Brave to include innovative features and supports, more is yet to come.
 Brave has promised a lot of plans for IPFS improvement for both mobile and desktop versions.
 For now Brave supports IPFS only for desktop, but future plan includes support for the mobile version web app.